python-arch/ED-COMET/README.md

 ### Step 1: Convert Fairseq BART to HuggingFace Format

-Since the finetuning script uses HuggingFace Transformers, you need to convert your fairseq checkpoint first:
+Since the finetuning script uses HuggingFace Transformers, we need to convert our fairseq checkpoint first:

 ```bash
 # Install transformers if not already installed